bot-app/trading/docs/strategy-customization.md

 Assuming your strategy is called `AwesomeStrategy`, stored in the file `user_data/strategies/AwesomeStrategy.py`, then you can start trading with `trading trade --strategy AwesomeStrategy`.
 Note that we're using the class-name, not the file name.

-You can use `trading list-strategies` to see a list of all strategies Freqtrade is able to load (all strategies in the correct folder).
+You can use `trading list-strategies` to see a list of all strategies Trading is able to load (all strategies in the correct folder).
 It will also include a "status" field, highlighting potential problems.

 ???
 Hint "Customize strategy directory"